 One of the best ways to increase the effectiveness of your sales team and close more business is to speed up your hotel’s sales cycle.
 The sales cycle includes everything from the first touchpoint with the potential customer, all the way through their relationship with you, their stay at your hotel, and hopefully their glowing reviews or referrals to other potential guests.
 Speeding up this process allows you to close more business, forecast your occupancy rates more accurately, and ultimately earn more revenue.

 The sales cycle often seems like it is in the control of your potential guests, and that nothing you do will change their timing for making a decision.
-But with a few proven tips, you can take back control of your sales pipeline, speed up the decision-making process, and get new business booked faster than ever.
+But with a few proven tips, and an effective sales system, you can take back control of your sales pipeline, speed up the decision-making process, and get new business booked faster than ever.

 Let’s take a look at a few tried-and-tested ways of speeding up the hotel sales cycle: